SSWConsulting/SSW.Rules.Content/rules/reply-done-and-delete-the-email/rule.md

 a.
 Put [yourself in the "To:"](/dones-do-you-send-yourself-emails) if you are going to do the remaining items later.
 b.
 Add another person if you are reassigning.
 c.
+Create a PBI/Issue for the team to fix.
+d.
 Give a reason if it won't be done.
 :::

 #### Replying "All done"